-Covid-19 coronavirus: No increase in cases in Hawke's Bay on Thursday
+Covid-19 coronavirus: No new cases in Hawke's Bay on Thursday

-Hawke's Bay has reported no change to the number of cases of Covid-19 on Thursday.
+Hawke's Bay has reported no new cases of Covid-19 on Thursday, with the regional total remaining at 35.

+Medical Officer of Health Dr Nick Jones said the district health board's public health team was actively investigating the contacts of a case confirmed on Wednesday.

+This woman in her 20s had been at Eastern Institute of Technology (EIT), Taradale, on March 23 and 24, before becoming aware of her illness.

 There are 29 new cases of Covid-19 nationally since yesterday and Prime Minister Jacinda Ardern says New Zealanders have saved lives by staying at home over the past fortnight.